 ***There are spoilers ahead for the game Oxenfree.***

 Oxenfree is a game developed by Night School Studio.
 In the game, you control Alex, a teenager visiting an island with a group of friends and her new stepbrother Jonas for a night of partying.
 After using a radio when Ren suggests to use it at certain spots in an island cave, she unleashes a paranormal force.
 Alex must figure out a way to stop it and save her friends.
-Along the way, she can discover the secrets that the island is hiding and discover a hidden truth to the existence of the supernatural force thats occurring.
+Along the way, she can discover the secrets that the island is hiding and see a hidden truth to the existence of the supernatural force that’s occurring.

 Anyone else try this game?
 What did you think if you played it?
 Let me know in the comments.